nedap/deidentify/docs/01_data_format.md

 # Corpus Format

-This guide explains how you can convert your own annotated data into our corpus format to train the sequence labeling models.
+This guide explains how you can convert your own annotated data to the corpus format used in this project.
+You can then use that corpus to train your own sequence labeling models.

 ## Data Format